 PROVISIONAL UNLAWFUL PRESENCE WAIVERS (Waivers that are processed inside the United States)

 On March 4, 2013 USCIS changed the rules for certain immigrant visa applicants who are the spouses, children and parents of US citizens (“immediate relatives”) and have entered the United States without documents can apply for a waiver of unlawful presence through a new, Stateside “Provisional Waiver” process.
 Applicants who would qualify for a “green card” except for the fact that they entered the U.S. undocumented need a waiver of Unlawful Presence to get their green cards.

-At the present time I am doing a free consultation up to a maximum of one hour for people interested in learning more about the new system and to determine if the applicant qualifies for the under the new system that goes into effect on October 1st or the unlawful presence waiver.
+At the present time I am doing a consultation up to a maximum of one hour for people interested in learning more about the new system and to determine if the applicant qualifies for the under the new system that goes into effect on October 1st or the unlawful presence waiver.
 My fee is only $50.00 for this service.
 If you are a U.S citizen and your spouse, parent or child who is between 18 and 21 is undocumented please contact me at (805) 844-9343 or by the form.
 Prices will be quoted at the end of the consultation.

 What Does Obama’s Directive on “Deferred Action” Mean for Me?